 I've been quietly involved in OpenStack since before it had a name: people in the project who know me ask me interesting questions, and I give thoughtful answers.

-I was aware of and interested in OpenStack before it even had a name, and have actively employed with OpenStack as my primary job since 2014.
+I was aware of and interested in OpenStack before it even had a name, through work on open infrastructure in the Ubuntu project and other open source projects.